 Some attractions require reservations.

-Big Bus is an international hop-on, hop-off bus service that offers tours in Washington, DC.
+Big Bus is an international hop-on-hop-off bus service that offers tours in Washington, DC.
 There are four different loops, with live guides for the National Mall but prerecorded commentary for Georgetown, National Cathedral, and Pentagon.
 There are over 40 stops throughout the city.
 You can view the loop map here.
-Their 48 hour ticket can be a good value.
-Big Bus is probably the best reviewed hop-on, hop-off services in DC.
+Their 48-hour ticket can be a good value.

-They also offers a Washington DC and NYC combo package, which is a great deal if you are visiting both cities.
+They also offer a Washington DC and NYC combo package, which is a great deal if you are visiting both cities.

 Things To Consider